RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### WIP:
-- Replaced common stargate pedestals with buried stargates in the overworld
+- Replaced common stargate pedestals with buried stargates in all dims
-  - other dims were simply blocked off to prevent circumventing standard progression
+  - ok so my goal is to change the NBT files to buried classic variants and just overwrite your files, might make additional ones idk
-  - check all the SGJ dims for common pedestals and generate them as buried or block them off
+  - then change the JSONs in common_gates to `"absolute": -5` with the exception of the nether, i can just leave those be

 ### Changes:
 - Changed Explorers Compass recipe